Australian Computer Society (ACS) Process & Charges

 Temporary Graduate – 485 Skills Assessment

-This assessment if for graduates who have completed an Australian Bachelor degree and are looking to apply for the 485 Visa.
+This assessment is for graduates who have completed an Australian Bachelor’s degree and are looking to apply for the 485 Visa.

-The Post Australian study skills assessment is a program for graduates, who hold an Australian bachelors degree and are now looking for migration.
-The candidate will require having relevant ICT employment or completion of an ACS Professional year program.
+The Post-Australian study skills assessment is a program for graduates who hold an Australian bachelor’s degree and are now migrating.
+The candidate will require relevant ICT employment experience or completion of an ACS Professional Year program.

 Skills Assessment for ACS

-This program assesses the applications from tertiary qualifications and work experience relevant to ICT.
+This program assesses applications from tertiary qualifications and work experience relevant to the ICT sector.

 Recognition of Prior Learning (RPL)

-The RPL application is for candidates who do not possess sufficient ICT, or applications having no tertiary qualifications.
+The RPL application is for candidates who do not possess sufficient ICT skills or those with no tertiary qualifications.

-The candidate will need to provide 6 years of work experience, which is closely related to ICT standards.
-If the candidate does not possess a work experience that is not related to ICT standards or have no qualification at all, he will need to have 8 years of work experience.
+The candidate will need to provide 6 years of work experience closely related to ICT standards.
+If the candidate does not possess work experience related to ICT standards or has no qualifications at all, they will need to have 8 years of work experience.

 Along with the submission of the RPL report, the candidate is also required to submit two project report proofs.